The XTERRA Fitness FB150 Folding Exercise Bike is an economical bike.

 This is an economically priced exercise bike.
 It seems from the reviews that it is more than just an affordable bike with most pleased with the quality of it (they feel they did get a bargain and don’t feel they’ve been let down).

-When I checked on Amazon the bike qualified for free delivery and prime.
+When I checked on Amazon the bike qualified for free delivery.